vteja11/Intruder-Identification-System/README.md

     we can install all those with just "pip install" command

-Step2 : Download and install ChromeDriver
+Step2 : Download and install Chrome Driver

 " In the code....We need to change the paths ".